 The Ascent models are NOT compatible with all previous containers.
 This new series comes with it’s own new blending containers.

 The Vitamix Ascent Series takes their blenders further into the 21st Century with a flat digital interface, timers, wireless connection and a “brain”.
 What’s it all really mean?
 A more modern looking blender with more technology and updated features.

 The most notable new feature is the Self Detect Technology.
 With this new technology the blender base automatically detects the particular blending container being used and makes appropriate blending adjustments.
 As a result a whole new series of blending containers have been created.
-(Legacy containers and Ascent containers are not compatiple with each other.)
+(Legacy containers and Ascent containers are not compatible with each other.)
 The 64 ounce containers now have a clear lid, making it easier to see down into your blends, and no longer has the soft-grip handle.
-Also, two new containers are now available, the 20-oz Blender Cup and the 8-oz Blender Cup (both coming soon).
+Also available are 48-oz, 20-oz Blender Cup and the 8-oz Blender Cup.

 The Vitamix A2300 comes with the familiar variable speed and pulse control that we’ve seen with nearly all models.
 New to the series is the Self Detect Technology, the “brain” of the blender.
 This new feature allows the container to wirelessly communicate with the base to let it know which container is being used.
 Additionally it includes a Digital timer that simply counts up while blending with variable speed.
 The timer becomes somewhat more useful with the more expensive models.